maboox/ShamsiCal/README.md

 2. Create a shortcut to `shamsi_calendar_widget.pyw` (in your `ShamsiCal` folder) and place it in the Startup folder.
 3. Alternatively, create a batch file (`.bat`) with the command `python path\to\shamsi_calendar_widget.pyw` and place it in the Startup folder.

+## Customization Limitations with Executable Version

+While the standalone executable provides full functionality, some deep customizations require access to the source code:

+- **Font Family**: The executable uses the default font family.
+To change it, you need the source code version.
+- **Custom Icons**: Adding or changing icons requires rebuilding from source.
+- **Code-Level Changes**: Any modifications to the underlying code require the source version.

+If you need these customizations, please use the source code installation method described above.

 ## Building the Executable (For Developers)

 If you want to build the standalone executable yourself: